GreigHuth/greighuth.github.io/blog/_posts/2023-04-24-ONM58 Archive_DQIX Interview.md

 says Horii.
 He seems to have relished the opportunity.

 <div class="quote-a"><i> You can take it out on the street or bus or train, its's light and easygoing.
 You can play five minutes or you can play five hours straight, its up to you.
 If there are gaps in the day when you fel like playing you can do that.
-We've had feedback from people who have played two, three, 400 hours and they don't feel like 'God, I've played this game for ages', they feel like 'oh, i just dipped in and out of it' and then 'oh my goodness, i played 300 hours'.</i></div>
+We've had feedback from people who have played two, three, 400 hours and they don't feel like 'God, I've played this game for ages', they feel like 'oh, I just dipped in and out of it' and then 'oh my goodness, I played 300 hours'.</i></div>

 Having lost several weeks to our office copy, it's all too easy to believe.